kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 |-------------------------------|------:|------:|------:|------:|------:|------:|
 |Cash, cash equivalents and marketable securities| $64.4bn  | $73.1bn | $86.3bn| $101.9bn| $109.1bn| +7% |

-## Google/Alphabet (GOOG) stock price history over the last three years.
+## Google/Alphabet (GOOG) stock price history over the last five years.

 The focus of this analysis is to review Google's business based on its financial statements, and I will not spend too much time talking about its stock price or its valuation.
 But it makes sense to show at least this chart with Alphabet's stock price development over the last three years, to give you some historical context.
 One bar in the graph represents one week.